 This quote from American Psycho hovered in my mind as I headed to interview columnist, radio host and now TV presenter Katie Hopkins, in what might be a hurtful comparison, had she not already been described as a “venomous snake” and a “top c*nt” multiple times online this year alone (plus far worse).

-I’m fascinated by Katie Hopkins, and I admire her.
+I’m fascinated by Katie Hopkins, and I almost admire her.
 Not for her ideology and words, which I so vehemently disagree with it’s quite boring to have to even state, but for her sheer resilience.
 If a handful of people bitterly criticise me or my work I retreat to my duvet for days, questioning myself and the value of opinion in modern discourse.
 When tens of thousands of people bay for Hopkins’ blood and exhaust dictionaries finding new ways to deride her, she laughs and cheerfully fires out a tweet about how migrants are of equal worth to the contents of a vacuum cleaner bag, or something.

 How can someone be so fireproof?